 Many Sociology majors study off campus for a semester, typically during the third year.
 The Department strongly encourages off-campus study, as well as internships, and helps students, with early planning, adjust their four-year plans to incorporate such opportunities.

 The Sociology major begins with Sociology 111, which introduces students to the concepts, theories, and methods of the discipline and is a prerequisite to all courses at the 200 level.

 Students considering a major in sociology should take statistics no later than the fifth semester, by taking either Mathematics 336 or 209 (preferred) or Mathematics 115.
-The required courses in theory and methodology (Sociology 285 and 291) are ordinarily taken in the third year, after at least one 200-level sociology course, in preparation for seminars at the 300 level in the junior and senior years.
-Faculty strongly encourage sociology majors to take at least two 200-level courses before they take theory and research methods.
+The required courses in theory and methodology (Sociology 285 and 291) should be taken no later than sixth semester, after at least one 200-level sociology course, in preparation for seminars at the 300 level in the junior and senior years.

 The following is a possible four-year plan to complete a major in Sociology:

 |MAT 115 or 209||MAT 115, 209 or 336|

 |SOC 285||SOC 291|